joshua0308/sungatae.com/content/posts/ordering-your-private-world.md

 The search has been ongoing ever since, but at times, I have felt lost.
 I couldn't tell if my goals were my own or something that I assumed to satisfy the expectation of others.
 I've become a software engineer with the hopes of starting my own company one day, but do I really want to go down the entrepreneurial route?
 I decided not to go back to Korea, but do I really want to stay away from home?
 It's been a constant struggle to find the right balance between family and career - the two things that I consider important in my life.

 When I shared my story at church, a friend recommended this book to me.
 I enjoyed the read because it felt like the author had gone through a similar struggle.
 I could relate to his stories and was encouraged to learn how he overcame his sinkhole moment.
 It was a relief to know that many people go through this phase of self-discovery.
-Maybe it's just a quarter-life crisis.
 Having read the book, I feel like I am now better equipped to navigate, and furthermore, cultivate my private world.

 ## Quotes